 Perhaps no more than a few dozen miles south, Berry expresses the same petrified broken-heartedness.

 The farmlands and woodlands of this neighborhood are being hurt worse and faster by bad farming and bad logging than at any other time in my memory.
 The signs of this abuse are often visible even from the roads, but nobody is looking.
 Or to people who are looking, but seeing from no perspective of memory or knowledge, the country simply looks “normal.”
 Outsiders who come visiting almost always speak of it as "beautiful.”
-But along this river, the Kentucky, which I have known all my life and have lived beside for half a century, there is a large and regrettable recent change, clearly apparent to me, and to me indicative of a drastic change in water quality, but perfectly invisible to nearly everybody else.
+But along this river, the Kentucky, which I have known all my life and have lived beside for half a century, there is a large and regrettable recent change, clearly apparent to me and indicative of a drastic change in water quality, but perfectly invisible to nearly everybody else.

 In his early poetry, Berry promised a reckoning, a rebellion: "a resurrection of the wild/Already it stands in wait/at the pasture fences."
 In his Our Only World essays, he writes, "hope gets harder" and leaves a thud that was our last fragile chance.